cs-eliseev/helpers-json/README.md

 ## License

-The CSE HELPERS is open-sourced software licensed under the MIT license.
+The CSE HELPERS JSON is open-source PHP library licensed under the MIT license.
 Please see [License File](https://github.com/cs-eliseev/helpers-json/blob/master/LICENSE.md) for more information.

 ***